Calypso-release/Calypso/README.md

 2. `[fileType]`: An integer, representing the type of dataset:
 - 0: IP Trace Dataset (CAIDA)
 - 1: synthetic dataset
-- 2: Other real-world datasets, such as those from Amazon, DBLP, and similar sources, are also included.
+- 2: Other real-world datasets, such as Amazon, DBLP, and similar datasets, are also included.
 3. `[filePath]`: The path of the dataset you want to run.